Wayne Embry: Personal life

 Embry and his wife Theresa (Terri) met in college, and have two daughters and one son.
 He also has a granddaughter.
-Terri obtained a bachelor's degree in education, and participated in civil rights marches led by Dr. Martin Luther King, Jr. Later in life she served on boards at the University of Miami and the Urban League.
-She died on August 27, 2020 at age 82.
+Terri obtained a bachelor's degree in education, and participated in civil rights marches led by Dr. Martin Luther King Jr. Later in life she served on boards at the University of Miami and the Urban League.
+She died on August 27, 2020, at age 82.
 Embry is distantly related to Marty Embry, another professional basketball player.

 Upon retiring as an NBA player, Embry was named recreation director for the city of Boston.

 He has been a founder and CEO of his own businesses, and member of numerous nonprofit and corporate boards of directors, including Kohl's, Federal Reserve Bank of Cleveland, Centerior Energy and Ohio Casualty Insurance.

-He is the author of an autobiography The Inside Game: Race, Power and Politics in the NBA (University of Akron Press, 2004), with Mary Schmitt Boyer of the Cleveland Plain Dealer and a forward by Spike Lee.
+He is the author of an autobiography The Inside Game: Race, Power and Politics in the NBA (University of Akron Press, 2004), with Mary Schmitt Boyer of the Cleveland Plain Dealer and a foreword by Spike Lee.
 The book created controversy as to whether Don Nelson had questioned the ability of blacks to coach in the NBA, which Embry had asserted in the book and which Nelson denied saying.